patrickshan/kubectx/README.md

   kubectx <NAME>            : switch to context <NAME>
   kubectx -                 : switch to the previous context kubectx <NEW_NAME>=<NAME> : rename context <NAME> to <NEW_NAME>
-  kubectx -h,--help         : show this message
+  kubectx -s <NAME>         : print a command to switch to context <NAME> for current terminal session kubectx -h,--help         : show this message
 ```